 Young children are encouraged to come and explore creative play with one of the world’s largest permanent Brio sets, in our dedicated Kids Central Space.

-An experience that will engage and delight people of all ages with stories, interactive exhibitions, educational experiences and diverse public programs.
+An experience that will engage and delight people of all ages with stories, interactive exhibitions and displays.

 Stories of local people connected to the Railways.
 The Bathurst Rail Museum brings the rich social history of Bathurst and its story as a railway town to life with personal recollections, unique artefacts and a journey through the development of the railway in New South Wales.

 Purchase a Plaque

 Purchase a Plaque Become part of Bathurst’s Railway Family, purchase a replica brass engine plate with your family name, to be displayed in perpetuity at the Bathurst Rail Museum.

 Large 240mm x 130mm $500

 Large plaques also include the opportunity to have 150 words of your family history displayed on the website.

 Contact ushereif you would like to purchase a plaque.

 See Models of the No1, first locomotive to run in NSW.